thisisdhruvchopra/DevOps-projects/KubernetesStorage/03-PersistentVolume.md

+# There are two types of Provisioning PersistentVolume Storage:
+- Manual Provisioning
+- Dynamic Provisioning

+Let's Discuss the difference.

-# Kubernetes Storage: Manual vs Dynamic Provisioning
+#Manual vs Dynamic Provisioning

 In Kubernetes, **manual provisioning** and **dynamic provisioning** refer to two different approaches for creating and managing storage resources (specifically Persistent Volumes, or PVs) for your pods.
 Below is a breakdown of each method: